A typical day at Co-op

 At midday, we encourage the children to have lunch, but they are also free to eat whenever they feel the need for it.

 The afternoon meeting starts at 12:30pm, once a week we have a dedicated Student Council meeting.
-All students are part of the Council and they are encouraged to discuss aspects of the school and any suggestions for changes they may have.
+All students in grades 2-6 are part of the Council and they are encouraged to discuss aspects of the school and any suggestions for changes they may have.

 Afternoon meeting is followed by a second Focus time, and another mixture of adult supported activities and free play.